 - One jar (16 ounces) grape leaves in brine (about 70 leaves)

 - 2 pounds lean ground beef or lamb (or a mixture of both)

 - 1 tablespoon mint leaves, chopped

 - 2 1/2 lemons, (juice only) divided

 - 2 cups of water

-- In a bowl, combine the onions, ground beef, rice, remaining olive oil, dill, mint, juice of 1 lemon, and pepper.
+- In a bowl, combine the onion, ground beef, rice, remaining olive oil, dill, mint, juice of 1 lemon, and pepper.
 Mix well by hand.

-- Gently separate one leaf and place it shiny-side down on a work surface.
-Place a pinch (up to a teaspoon) of the filling on the leaf at the point where the stem joined the leaf.
+- To fill and roll the leaves, gently separate one leaf and place it shiny-side down on a work surface.
+Place a pinch (up to a teaspoon) of the filling on the leaf at the point where the stem joins the leaf.